Wine Tasting Party Types of Wine Tasting Parties -- Wine-Cheese Pairings

 I have been to many wine tasting events.
 Some at local wine stores or country clubs.
 Others at someone's home.
-Along the way, I have pick up some tips on how to host a party that is casual and enjoyable even for your friends who are not wine savvy.
+Along the way, I have picked up some tips on how to host a party that is casual and enjoyable even for your friends who are not wine savvy.

 There are several different types of wine tasting parties you can host.
 Here are just a few of my favorites: